Table of Contents:

 16. English Version Controls

-Non-English translations of this Policy are provided for convenience only.
+Non-English translations of this notice are provided for convenience only.
 In the event of any ambiguity or conflict between translations, the English version is authoritative and controls.